startwind/forrest/readme.md

 ## Why we have chosen Forrest as the name

-It's an homage to one our favorit movies "Forrest Gump" and especially the scene with "Run forrest run".
+It's an homage to one our favorit movies "Forrest Gump" and especially the scene with "Run Forrest!
+Run!".
 And we run as well.
 Command line scripts.